 What does this mean for the sector’s companies?
 It means that the short-term profitability of the major diversified North American oilfield services companies – referred to as the Big Four and including Schlumberger (NYSE: SLB), Halliburton (NYSE: HAL), Baker Hughes (NYSE: BHI), and Weatherford International (NYSE: WFT) – will not be as stellar as over the past several years.
 This is the result of the easing in oil prices relative to the year-ago levels, expensive migration from natural gas to more-profitable oil drilling, and rising input costs (e.g. guar gum shortage that caused a surge in prices).
 In the near-term, the market players with greater international exposure, such as Schlumberger, will fare better than the ones more focused on the North American oil industry.
 This is so because international rig counts are rising and margins for activity outside North America are expanding.

 Still, the long-term outlook foresees a robust EPS expansion.
 For example, Schlumberger’s EPS is expected to grow, on average, by 16.2% annually for the next five years.
 Baker Hughes and Halliburton will see their EPS expand, on average, by 11.5% and 17.7% per year, respectively, for the next half-decade.
 In the same period, the EPS of Core Laboratories, a provider of reservoir management and production enhancement services, is forecast to grow at a CAGR of 18.3% annually.
-Ensco Plc, which provides offshore contract drilling services, will see an exceptionally robust EPS expansion, averaging 27% per year for the next half-decade.
+Ensco Plc (NYSE: ENV), which provides offshore contract drilling services, will see an exceptionally robust EPS expansion, averaging 27% per year for the next half-decade.

 Given that most major oilfield services companies are dividend payers with low payout ratios, rising profitability bodes well for their dividend growth in the future.
 The table below shows the main characteristics of the stocks and dividends paid by several key oilfield services players.